 Breathless in Bel-Air

-Some of the molecules in detergent have an interesting property, part of the molecule loves water and part of it loves oil.
-This allows the molecules to surround tiny particles of dirt and oil and bring it into the wash water.
-The problem is, there has to be enough water in the washing machine to have all off these molecules in the water and not clinging to fabric.
+Some of the molecules in detergent have an interesting property, part of the molecule loves water, and part of it loves oil.
+This allows the molecules to surround tiny dirt and oil particles and bring them into the wash water.
+The problem is that there has to be enough water in the washing machine to have all of these molecules in the water and not clinging to the fabric.
 If these molecules are clinging to the towels, they aren’t getting washed down the drain.
 These molecules tend to trap odors.
 The solution?
 Get rid of the excess detergent.

-It’s very easy to get detergent build up in areas with hard water, you need to have enough detergent in the washer to surround all of the minerals in the water and enough to remove the soil, but too much and you’re back to not having fresh towels.
+It’s very easy to get detergent buildup in areas with hard water, you need to have just enough detergent in the washer to surround all of the minerals in the water and enough to remove the soil, but too much and you’re back to not having fresh towels.

-In the future use the least amount of laundry detergent possible and make sure the clothes washer is not overloaded, so the clothing can be fully rinsed.
-It will help reduce the chance of detergent redepositing on your towels.
+In the future, use the least amount of laundry detergent possible.
+Don’t overload the washer.
+There needs to be room for the towels and clothing to move freely so that the material can be thoroughly rinsed.
+Taking these precautionary steps will help reduce the chance of detergent redepositing on your towels.

 Send your questions to firstname.lastname@example.org.